 Diversity Focus in Office of Enrollment Management

 To ensure the recruitment of a fully diverse undergraduate class, the Office of Enrollment Management has reallocated its resources to grow its focus on diversity.
 In addition to shifting a number of full-time staff positions into diversity recruitment roles, IU Bloomington has created a new position based in Indianapolis.
 The Associate Director for Diversity Recruitment and Outreach will be dedicated to connecting with pre-college students and their families, schools, and community organizations to increase awareness of and access to IU programs including scholarships and financial aid.

 Balfour Scholars Program

-A new program will bring Indiana high school students from under-represented minority groups to the Indiana University Bloomington campus to introduce them to and prepare them for college and provide support throughout their academic careers at IU.
+A new program is bringing Indiana high school students from under-represented minority groups to the Indiana University Bloomington campus to introduce them to and prepare them for college and provide support throughout their academic careers at IU.

 The Balfour Scholars Program is a project of the Center for P-16 Research and Collaboration at the IU School of Education in collaboration with the IU Office of Enrollment Management and the Office of the Vice President for Diversity, Equity and Multicultural Affairs.
-A pilot program will begin Summer 2013.
+A pilot program began Summer 2013.